Public Display

 Storage of human material for teaching by schools and colleges

-Summary Information on licencing requirements for schools and colleges that store human material for use in teaching.
+Advice for schools and colleges using human material for use in teaching.

 Guidance on public display and imported material